 Some traditional 401(k) providers may allow you to change your investment allocation for future deposits while keeping your current allocation for funds already contributed.
 At Guideline, we believe in the positive long-term results that a simpler approach may lead to.
 If you change the way your Guideline Portfolio is allocated, this update will affect the entire portfolio, not just future contributions.

-When you complete our portfolio suitability assessment, we recommend a portfolio allocation that we believe is correct for your specific circumstances, taking into consideration your retirement time horizon and risk tolerance.
-You have the option to choose this recommendation, select another managed portfolio, or build a custom portfolio.
-The portfolio you select sets the "target allocation" for the funds in your portfolio and all assets in your retirement portfolio are invested accordingly.
+When you complete our portfolio suitability assessment, we recommend one of Guideline’s managed portfolios that we believe is correct for your specific circumstances, taking into consideration your retirement time horizon and risk tolerance.
+However, this is just a recommendation.
+You have the option to select any of Guideline’s other managed portfolios, or build a custom portfolio from among the available investment funds in the plan’s menu.
+If you select one of Guideline’s managed portfolios, that portfolio sets the "target allocation" for the funds in your portfolio.
+When your investment allocation is implemented, all assets in your retirement portfolio are invested accordingly, unless and until you change your investment allocation.

 The information above is provided for educational purposes only and should not be construed as personal investment advice or a guarantee of performance.
 All investments involve risk and your investments could lose value.
 You are advised to consult a qualified financial adviser before relying on the information provided herein.